plausible/website/_posts/2020-07-30-how-we-bootstrapped-our-startup-from-400-to-2-750-mrr-in-135-days-without-ads.md

 ---
 The last few months have been remarkable for Plausible Analytics.
 We got more than 180,000 visitors in this period which is a 2,200% increase compared to the prior period.
 We also saw 10x more trial signups and a 690% increase in subscribers.

 As we're bootstrapped, all this was done without any paid advertising, affiliate marketing and other sponsorships.
-Here's a brief overview of our recent growth:
+We've focused on organic ways to drive brand awareness and business growth.
+Here's a brief overview of our recent milestones:

 * April 2nd: We announced that we reached $415 MRR
 * May 12th: Reached 100 paying subscribers in 364 days since we opened up for subscriptions